Sleep deprivation: Experimental based evidence

 REM sleep deprivation causes swollen mitochondria in neurons (caused by cytochrome c); noradrenaline receptor blockers keep their inner cristae intact.

-Studies on rodents show that the response to neuronal injury due to acute sleep deprivation is adaptative before three hours of sleep loss per night and becomes maladaptative, and apoptosis occurs after.
+Studies on rodents show that the response to neuronal injury due to acute sleep deprivation is adaptative before three hours of sleep loss per night; after, it becomes maladaptative, and apoptosis occurs.
 Studies in mice show neuronal death (in the hippocampus, locus coeruleus, and medial PFC) occurs after two days of REM sleep deprivation.
 However, mice do not model the effects in humans well since they sleep a third of the duration of REM sleep of humans and caspase-3, the main effector of apoptosis, kills three times the number of cells in humans than in mice.
 Also not accounted for in nearly all of the studies is that acute REM sleep deprivation induces lasting (> 20 days) neuronal apoptosis in mice, and the apoptosis rate increases on the day following its end, so the amount of apoptosis is often undercounted in mice because experiments nearly always measure it the day the sleep deprivation ends.
 For these reasons, both the time before cells degenerate and the extent of degeneration could be greatly under evaluated in humans.

 Such histological studies cannot be performed on humans for ethical reasons, but long-term studies show that sleep quality is more associated with gray matter volume reduction than age, occurring in areas like the precuneus.

+The researchers aimed to investigate whether sleep deprivation would enhance impulsive behavior and hinder inhibitory control.
+The procedure involved having participants undergo three nights of partial sleep deprivation, followed by participation in a simulated shooting task categorized into threat and no-threat conditions.
+The authors employed a variety of statistical techniques, including confidence intervals, regression/mixed models, and SSRTs.
+A total of 52 participants were involved, with 28 in the partial sleep deprivation group and 24 in the control group.
+The sample size is sufficient as this number is typical for mixed model studies focused on cognitive functions.
+Key findings included confirming that threats elevate impulsive responses and impair inhibition, as well as finding that sleep deprivation lowers accuracy, effectively answering the research question.
+Additionally, they discovered that partial sleep deprivation (5 hours versus 8 hours over 3 nights) significantly decreased overall response accuracy.
+Limitations of the study included a lack of alternative tasks for participants to demonstrate inhibitory control, insufficient evidence for the interaction between sleep and threat, and the absence of participants from high-stakes job roles, which could have provided a more realistic context for the experiment.